hippopenny/hippopenny.github.io/_posts/2024-03-31-merge-tower-defense-2048.md

 {% include gallery id="gallery6" caption="" %}

 Do you have what it takes to conquer the battlefield with a fusion of brainpower and tactical skill?
 Step into the world of 2048TD and prove your strategic prowess!

+We are honored to be ranked Top 3 in Board Games in South Korea by AppBrain.

+{% include gallery id="gallery7" caption="2048TD Top 3 in Board Games." %}

 Ready to embark on this unique fusion of 2048 puzzles and exhilarating tower defense action?
 If you ever need support, you can reach out to us at support@hippopenny.com.